 If your primary motivation is to save money, then skip newborn cloth all together and just start with one-size diapers once your baby starts fitting into them.
 Depending on how much your baby weighs at birth, it will probably just be a month or two before your baby is ready for one-size.

-If being eco-friendly is your main motivation, then go for prefolds or fitteds with covers.
-All-in-ones are my second choice, but my experience with newborn all-in-ones is that they are awesome until they’re not…meaning that they work great for a while, but then even while your newborn will still physically fit in them, they outgrow the absorbency before they’re really ready for one-size diapers and then you have this weird limbo period.
+If being eco-friendly is your main motivation, then go for prefolds or fitteds with covers, or all-in-ones.
+My experience with my heavy wetter boys was that newborn all-in-ones are awesome until they’re not…meaning that they work great for a while, but then even while your newborn will still physically fit in them, they outgrow the absorbency before they’re really ready for one-size diapers and then you have this weird limbo period.
+That is why I personally prefer prefolds or fitteds, but it really just depends on the baby.
 See my top newborn diaper recommendations here.

 If you want to be eco-friendly, don’t try to buy cheap newborn diapers that will drive you crazy (like newborn-sized pockets–they’re cheap, but you can’t get your hand in there to stuff it at all!)

-I started with cloth diapers to save money, so I should have just skipped newborn cloth.
+I started with cloth diapers to save money, so with my first child, I should have just skipped newborn cloth.
 While we did eventually find some combos that worked well enough, we still had to use some disposables, too, and we were in one-size before we knew it.
 I don’t think I saved any money with what we had for the newborn days.

 But now my motivation is pretty evenly divided.
-If I were to have another newborn, I believe I would go prefolds and covers this time, knowing that I’m probably only saving a little bit of money that way, but being okay with that.
+With baby #3, I plan to go with prefolds and covers (with some easy fitteds for my husband), knowing that I may or may not be saving money that way, but being okay with that.

 Back when I first started with cloth, pockets were THE thing.
 I don’t regret using pockets.
 There are a lot of pros to pocket diapers and they have always served me well.